Bongo Tragelaphus eurycerus

 Bongo antelope

-The Bongo is a forest antelope from jungles of West and Central Africa and from Kenya.
+The Bongo is a forest antelope native to jungles of West and Central Africa and to Kenya.
 It has twisted horns and a rich red coat with narrow, white, vertical stripes.

 Bongo